Discrete optimal transport is a strong audio adversarial attack: Problem setup and threat model

-\section{Problem Setup and Threat Model}
+\section{Problem setup and threat model}

-We consider an audio assistant/ASV pipeline with a spoofing CM trained under ASVspoof protocols~\cite{wang2020asvspoof,wang2024asvspoof}.
-Given waveform $x$, the CM outputs a score $f(x)$; a threshold $\tau$ yields a binary (bona fide/spoof) decision.
+We consider an audio assistant or ASV pipeline equipped with a spoofing CM.
+Given an input waveform $x$, the CM outputs a score $f(x)$, which is compared against a threshold $\tau$ to yield a binary decision (bona fide vs.\ spoof).
+A separate ASV system has registered speakers and measures the attribution (similarity) of the input speech to the registered speakers.

-\textbf{Adversary Goal.} Transform a generated/converted input $x_{\mathrm{gen}}$ into an attacked sample $y$ that (i) is {accepted as bona fide} by the CM and (ii) preserves intelligibility/naturalness to avoid human suspicion.
+\textbf{Adversary goal.} Given a source utterance $x$ and a real speech sample $y$, the adversary aims to transform $x$ into an attacked sample $\hat{y}$ such that (i) $\hat{y}$ is accepted as bona fide by the CM, and (ii) intelligibility and naturalness are preserved (and, when $x$ represents a different speaker, the acoustic characteristics of $y$ are approximated).
+In ASV scenarios, the attack additionally seeks to maximize similarity to a target enrolled speaker so that the attacked signal can both evade the CM and be accepted by the downstream speaker-verification system.

-\textbf{Adversary Knowledge and access.} We assume a {black-box} CM: no gradients or internals; score/label access is optional and not required.
-The adversary may synthesize $x_{\mathrm{gen}}$ using any upstream TTS/VC system, and has an \emph{unpaired} bona fide speech pool from the target domain or a close proxy, reflecting realistic deployments and standard adversarial-audio practice.
+\textbf{Adversary knowledge and access.} We assume a \emph{black-box} CM: the adversary has no access to model internals or gradients, and score or label access is optional and not required.
+The adversary may generate $x$ using any upstream TTS or VC system and possesses an \emph{unpaired} pool of bona fide speech from the target domain or a close proxy.
+We consider two scenarios.
+In the synthetic-source setting, the attack begins from speech generated by a TTS or voice conversion system.
+In the real-source setting, the attack begins from a bona fide recording of a non-target speaker.
+In both cases, the objective is to transform the source signal so that it is accepted by the CM and attributed to the target speaker by the ASV system.